Vicysaragih/Tableau-Project/README.md

 # Tableau-Project
 Tableau Sales Insight Dashboard
-Instructions to setup mysql on your local computer Follow step in this video to install mysql on your local computer https://www.youtube.com/watch?v=WuBcTJnIuzo

 SQL database dump is in db_dump.sql file above.
 Download db_dump.sql file to your local computer and import it as per instructions given in the tutorial video